evacfk/yageconomy/README.md

 If using docker, you need to make a couple changes to the docker file:

-1. Add `RUN git clone https://github.com/jonas747/yageconomy github.com/jonas747/yageconomy` under all the other `git clone ...` near the top
+1. Add `RUN go get -d -v github.com/jonas747/yageconomy` under all the other `git clone ...` near the top
 2. Uncomment the `COPY` statement for dev usage to apply the local changes we've made to the main.go file
 3. Copy the webserver files to the proper dir by putting `COPY --from=builder /go/src/github.com/jonas747/yageconomy/assets/*.html templates/plugins/` under `# Handle templates for plugins automatically`

 You should also make sure you're not using a prebuilt image by using the docker-compose.dev file instead of the standard one.

-It should look like this:
+After those changes it should look like this:

 ```